-30. Infringement of folklore - A person who, without the consent of the competent authority referred to in section 29(4), uses an expression of folklore in a manner not permitted by section 29 commits an offence in breach of a duty under law, and is liable to the competent authority referred to in section 29(4) for damages, injunctions and any other remedies as the Court may deem fit.
+30. Infringement of traditional cultural expressions - A person who, without the consent of the competent authority referred to in section 29(4), uses an traditional cultural expression in a manner not permitted by section 29 commits an offence in breach of a duty under law, and is liable to the competent authority referred to in section 29(4) for damages, injunctions and any other remedies as the Court may deem fit.